How Hew Compares

 State isolation & messaging

 In Hew, actor is a language construct.
-Callers use direct method calls — counter.increment(10) — not channels or .send().
-This is cleaner than Go's ch <- msg channel pattern or Rust's tx.send(msg) mpsc boilerplate.
-Lambda actors use the <- operator.
-In Go and Rust, the developer manages concurrency primitives manually — mutexes, channels, or Arc wrappers.
+Callers use direct method calls — counter.increment(10) — and the actor handles isolation internally.
+Lambda actors use the <- send operator: worker <- 42.
+The call site reads like ordinary function calls because the concurrency model is part of the language.
+Go and Rust require the developer to manage concurrency primitives — mutexes, channels, or Arc wrappers.

 Fault recovery